Our complete packing list for India: Everything you need for an epic first trip.

 There is a little bit more planning before finalising your packing list for India.
 And that is where to stay in India!

-Here are some of the places we have stayed during our travels in India that we can recommend.
+These are the hotels and accommodation we use regularly on our travels in India and that we can recommend for your trip.

 What else can we say about India?